darnado/caledros-basic-blocks/README.txt

 * Updated block descriptions for improved clarity (block.json files updated).
 * Set icon property to "block-default" in block.json for all 18 blocks.
 Provides a fallback icon for non-JavaScript environments.

+= 1.1.0 =

+**Posts Loop Block:**

+* Added "Style" tab in the editor.
+* Added 3 new settings to control the number of columns in desktop, tablet, and mobile screens.

+**Category Loop Block:**

+* Added "Style" tab in the editor.
+* Added 3 new settings to control the number of columns in desktop, tablet, and mobile screens.

+**CSS Styles:**

+* Added default colors for links ("a" HTML tags) located inside paragraphs ("p" HTML tags).
+The default colors apply to the dark and light modes.

+**Updates to user-interface components in WordPress:**

+* Added missing props (__nextHasNoMarginBottom and __next40pxDefaultSize) to the UI components used as controls for the plugin blocks.
+Based on the following articles: [Updates to user-interface components in WordPress 6.8](https://make.wordpress.org/core/2025/03/25/updates-to-user-interface-components-in-wordpress-6-8/) and [Updates to user-interface components in WordPress 6.7](https://make.wordpress.org/core/2024/10/18/editor-components-updates-in-wordpress-6-7/).

+**Documentation:**

+* Updated README.txt.
+"Requires at least" information added.

 == Upgrade Notice ==

 = Version 1.0.0 =